-For the Professional Practice unit (Unit 420) and the optional pathway content (covered by Tasks A and D), the assessor will use the grading descriptors (Appendix 2) to form a holistic judgement of the candidate's assessment and determine whether a pass grade can be awarded.
-Evidence from across the Project tasks (Task D) and the Portfolio (Task A) will be considered by the assessor as they form an overall assessment judgement.
+For the optional pathway content (covered by Tasks A and D), the internal assessor will use the grading descriptors (Appendix 2) to form a holistic judgement of the candidate's assessment of the selected pathway content and determine whether a pass grade can be awarded.
+Evidence from across the Project tasks (Task D) and the Portfolio (Task A) will be considered by the internal assessor as they form an overall assessment judgement.